-How to Handle When Kids are Lying
+How to Handle When Kids Are Lying

-First, let’s uncover the “why” behind children lying.
 Wondering about the motivation behind this behavior may cause you to feel irritated, defeated, or angry.
 All of those feelings are also normal and valid.
 However, let’s take a step back and consider the behavior from the child’s point of view.

-1. Don’t Set the Child Up for Lying
+Step 1.
+Don’t Set the Child Up for Lying

-If you catch your child in an obvious lie (such as sneaking cookies and you see chocolate smeared all over their face), instead of asking “Did you eat a cookie after I told you no?”, say, “I see you got into the cookies.”
+Sometimes you may have set up your child for lying – and in that case, consequences are not the first step. ie. If you catch your child in an obvious lie (such as sneaking cookies and you see chocolate smeared all over their face), avoid asking, “Did you eat a cookie after I told you no?”

 Step 2.
 Shift Your Focus to Teaching, Rather Than Shaming.